The Joy of Feeling Confident: Meet Acclaimed Stylist Malia Anderson

 Pretty things bring me joy—from flowers to handbags.
 Laughter and music, of course.
 Brunch with the girls.
 And the BEACH, above all things, brings me the most joy.

-The beach, brunch and flowers…throw some Garden Society rosettes in the mix and we are there!
+The beach, brunch and flowers…throw some Garden Society pre-rolls in the mix and we are there!
 As a business owner, what is it like to be a female leader in today’s climate?

 Things are not as hard as they were ten years ago, and hopefully not as easy as it will be in the next ten years.
 I love being in this space where what it means to be a female leader is constantly changing; it won’t change overnight and it will make people UNCOMFORTABLE, but it is an exciting movement to watch and join.